 Staff helped patients to be involved in decisions about their care and gave patients clear information to help them make informed choices about their treatment.

-The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website provided patients with information about the range of treatments available at the practice.

-The dentists explained the methods they used to help patients understand their treatment options.
-These included photographs, study models, videos and X-ray images.
+The dentist explained the methods they used to help patients understand their treatment options.
+These included photographs and X-ray images.